 I am currently trained at a CST II level.

-This modality is often incorporated into my therapeutic sessions, however a full cranial treatment can be transformational.
+This modality is often incorporated into my therapeutic sessions.
 Its subtlety creates the space for a deeply relaxing, and amazingly informative experience.

 Therapeutic Prenatal Massage

 Therapeutic massage during pregnancy can relieve many of the common aches and pains that arise during this time of transition.
 It can help regulate hormones, reduce anxiety and depression, reduce swelling, mitigate sciatic pain, improve circulation, improve sleep and more.
 When incorporated on a regular basis it can also increase sensory integration and awareness, which can help you better connect with your inner environment, your baby, and can lead to a much more relaxed labor and birth.